sstevens2/mapMetasVsRefs/Readme.md

 | - refGenomes/ : directory to place (or link) all the reference genomes to include in analysis
 | - scripts/ : directory that contains scripts for analysis
 | - mappingResults/ : directory that holds the resulting sam files from mapping
+| - runAll.sh : script that runs pipeline
+| - resetFiles.sh : script that removed intermediate files to reset the repo
+| - setup.sh : setups the directory structure to start with

 ### Setup